Holiday Gift Ideas

 Nut Cheese Sampler

 For the vegan or vegan-curious, nut cheeses are a great food gift.
 Often made from cashews, they can be on the pricier side, so they make a nice treat for that special someone.
-Dr. Cow’s sample cheese box has five aged cheeses and one cream cheese and is shipped fedex overnight in a cold-packed box.
-Another tasty option is a variety pack from treeline cheese – there are so many great flavors!
-Take this gift to the next level by including some crackers or a cute cheese spreader.
+Miyokos vegan cheese wheels are classic – get a few plus some crackers and a cute cheese spreader.
+Another tasty option is a monthly cheese subscription from Rebel Cheese – there are so many great flavors to try.

 It’s salty, chewy, and meat free…it’s vegan jerky!
 A great present if you need to ship it since it will keep over time, vegan jerky is a fun food gift for the holidays.
 Try a variety pack from Louisville Vegan Jerky Co and treat your friend to five flavors: smoked black pepper, smoked chipotle, perfect pepperoni, carolina BBQ, and maple bacon.
 Gift the jerky sampler along with the vegan cheese sampler for a fun vegan charcuterie board!
 Even bigger bonus: Get a customized cutting board to bring it all together.